 The Numbers That Should End the Conversation

-The NCAA publishes its own odds of competing professionally.
-The numbers are so stark they should be printed on every travel team registration form in America (NCAA, “Probability of Going Pro,” NCAA.org, 2024) —
+The NCAA releases its own estimates on the odds of turning pro, figures so stark they should be printed on every travel team registration form in America (NCAA, “Probability of Going Pro,” NCAA.org, 2024) —

 - Of the approximately 18,000 men who play NCAA basketball in a given year, approximately 1.2% will be drafted by an NBA team